unixsurfer/haproxyadmin/docs/source/dev/api.rst

 `haproxyadmin package`_.
 Public and internal interfaces are described.

 :class:`HAProxy <.HAProxy>`, :class:`Frontend <.Frontend>`, :class:`Pool <.Pool>`
-and :class:`PoolMember <.PoolMember>` classes are the main 4 public interfaces.
+and :class:`server <.Server>` classes are the main 4 public interfaces.
 These classes provide methods to run various operations. `HAProxy`_ provides a several statistics which can be retrieved by callin ``metric()``, see `HAProxy statistics`_ for the full list of statistics.